 Third Grade - Mrs. Sykes

 Hello!
 My name is Ellie Sykes.
-This is my third year teaching at St. John School, and I have loved being a part of this wonderful school and community.
+This is my fourth year teaching at St. John School, and I have loved being a part of this wonderful school and community.
 I believe that a love of learning is fostered when students are interested and involved in their learning.
 In my classroom, we learn through hands-on experiences.
 We collaborate when possible and are always actively engaged in learning.
 I believe that learning should be fun yet balanced with academic rigor.
 But, above all, nothing is possible without truly knowing my students.
 Classroom community comes first and foremost.
 Relationships are the foundation upon which academics will be built.
 My main goal as an educator is to provide a welcoming, safe environment and where each student feels known and loved.

 When I am not in the classroom teaching, I’m spending quality time with my husband and my daughter.
 We love taking our Labrador Retriever on walks or dancing around the house to “Let it Go”.

 Prayers: Know the Apostles' Creed and the prayers of the rosary.
 Know the Mysteries of the Rosary.